winstonDeGreef/Mechanica/content/ChX0_TwoBody.md

 Note: if $m_1 = m_2$ this recipe indeed brings us right between the two particles.<br>
 Further note: the position of $M$ is always on the line from $m_1$ to $m_2$.
 If $m_1$ is much larger than $m_2$, it will be located close to $m_1$ and vice versa.

-We call this position the <b>center of mass</b>, or CM for short.
+We call this position the **center of mass**, or CM for short.
 Reason: if we look at the response of our two particle system to the forces, it is as if there is a particle $M$ at position $\vec{R}$ that has all the momentum of the system.

 It turns out to be convenient to define relative coordinates with respect to the center of mass position (see also the figure above):